markgregg/CompactSelect/README.md

-# compact-Select
+# CompactSelect

-A compact select that is light of screen realestate and highly functional
+CompactSelect is a select control that is light in terms of screen realestate but at the same time highly functional

 For examples and help [compact-select](https://markgregg.github.io/CompactSelect/)

+## To install

+yarn add compact-select

+npm i --save compact-select

+## Quick start

+A simple string list
+<CompactSelect
+  title="test"
+  choices={choices}
+/>

 ## Properties

 - title - select control title and use as a key for caching items
 - maximumSelections - min items that can be selected
 - minimumSelections - max items that can be selected